BitBard-co/Weather-Client-Server/Weather/README.md

   pwd; ls -1 Makefile
   ```
 - Missing headers (OpenSSL/cURL): install the dev packages shown above.
 On Ubuntu, cURL headers live under `/usr/include/x86_64-linux-gnu/curl/` and are already accounted for in the Makefiles.

+---

+## Additional Note

+The main Weather project was originally taken from our previous group’s work.
+This version builds on that project and gives full credit to the original team.